nuxeo/doc.nuxeo.com-client-java/src/java/blob.md

 This section is about how handling blobs with Nuxeo Java Client.

-There's several way in Nuxeo and so in Java Client to handle blobs.
+There are several ways in Nuxeo and so in Java Client to handle blobs.

 ## Blob Interface

-In Java Client we use `Blob` as main interface to deal with blobs with server.
-In this page we mainly use `FileBlob` for clarity nevertheless every examples are also working with `StreamBlob`.
+In Java Client, we use `Blob` as the main interface to deal with blobs with server.
+In this page we mainly use `FileBlob` for clarity nevertheless every example are also working with `StreamBlob`.

 For both implementation, we highly recommend to give `mimeType` if possible.
 This allows less processing for Nuxeo Server.